MiniLingua-ai/training_artifacts/sft/README.md

 # MiniLingua 1B Supervised Fine-Tuning (SFT)

-This folder contains scripts and configurations for supervised fine-tuning (SFT) of the MiniLingua 1B model.
+This folder contains configuration files, scripts, and notes for supervised fine-tuning (SFT) of the MiniLingua 1B model.
 SFT adapts the pre-trained base model to follow multilingual and multi-domain instructions, making it more useful and better aligned with user needs.

 ## 🎯 Overview